Awakened Men's Retreat March 23-25th 2018

 There is always time to ask questions

-The retreat requires 10 people to attend if we do not get the full number you will get a full refund.
+The retreat requires 10 people to attend if we do not get the full number you will get a full refund or ask if you would consider covering the costs.

 Participants are asked to assist with the smooth running of our retreats by helping with various jobs both during and at the end of the retreat.